tmsbn/Connect-Us/README.txt

 ------ How to run ------

 1. Install the following python dependencies : Flask, Neo4j Bold Driver for python
-2. Navigate to this folder through terminal and type python app.py
+2. Open the Neo4j deskstop application and start a database server
-3. Open the Neo4j deskstop and start the database
+3. Navigate to this folder through terminal and type python app.py
-3. Navigate to http://localhost:8888 on your browser to see the app
+4. Navigate to http://localhost:8888 on your browser to see the app

 The next step is to install the dependencies for the app: